korenyoni/yonatankoren/posts/b4-terraform-modules-per-cluster-namespace.md

 with the number of elements in `namespaces`.
 We then use the `element`interpolation to reference the current namespace being iterated on, i.e. calling `element` on `namespaces` at the current `count.index`.

-This sort of referencing within the module ensures that should we destroy a namespace in the cluster, the module's resources for that namespace will also be destroyed.
+Using the high-level `namespaces` variable allows us to achieve a level of abstraction akin to deployments, in that we can have a hands-off assurance that each kubernetes namespace has a Redis connection.